Skip to content

 • Runway views

-Airport lounges are great if you are a frequent traveller, for nervous flyers, as a place to get some work done and sometimes they work out cheaper than eating and drinking in the main public area of the airport.
+They often work out cheaper than eating and drinking in the main public area of the airport.

-An airport lounge is like an upgrade for your airport experience – you can fly budget and still feel like a VIP
+An airport lounge is like an upgrade for your airport experience – you can fly budget and still feel like a VIP!

-Types of Airport Lounge
+Types of Airport Lounges

 Whilst there are lots of different lounges throughout the world’s airports there are two main categories of lounges that travellers can use;